- Overview

 Alternatively, in the terminal, from quickstart/ run:

-Make note that the AppProvider
+Make a mental note that AppProvider

-’s username is “pat” and the password is “abc123” (all lowercase).
+’s username is “app-provider” and the password is “abc123” (all lowercase).

-Select “AppInstalls” in the menu.
+Once you are logged in select “AppInstalls” in the menu.

 From /quickstart/